-alt.HRI invites high-quality submissions that push the boundaries of human-robot interaction research and that have high potential for impact.
-The goal for alt.HRI is to broaden the scope of research and interdisciplinary perspectives presented at HRI 2023.
+alt.HRI invites high-quality submissions that push the boundaries of human-robot interaction research and that have a high potential for impact.
+High-quality submissions can come in the form of (but are not limited to) papers, videos, and pictorials.
+The goal for alt.HRI is to broaden the scope of research, interdisciplinary perspectives, and formats presented at HRI 2024.
 With this in mind, alt.HRI aims to be inclusive of perspectives, epistemologies, and methodologies relevant to HRI but perhaps less commonly included in the main HRI conference.
 We also invite creative and thought-provoking work that might not otherwise be featured at the HRI conference because it transcends boundaries beyond the established contribution criteria.
 Submissions will be rigorously peer-reviewed, in a double-blind fashion.

-We particularly aim to reach colleagues using those ways of knowing that are not yet part of mainstream HRI research, and ask for the unexpected, the controversial, the creative, and the diverse.
+We particularly aim to reach colleagues that use those “ways of knowing” that are not yet part of mainstream HRI research and ask for the unexpected, the controversial, the creative, and the diverse.
 For example, what insights can neuroscience hold for an HRI researcher?
-How might an interactive art or an installation be a catalyst for advancing HRI?
+How might interactive art or an installation be a catalyst for advancing HRI?
 In which ways might Science and Technology Studies (STS) be integrated within HRI research?
 How might feminist theory, decolonial theory, critical race theory (CRT), or critical disability theory contribute to new epistemologies and more just and fair practices in HRI research?
 Will a critique of conventional methods allow us to adopt different perspectives on what HRI researchers usually do?
 These are only some examples of the kind of questions your submissions could address.
-We welcome contributions that demonstrate the transformative potential of interdisciplinary and transdisciplinary research, that demonstrate how the field of HRI might be enriched by diverse and innovative perspectives.
+We welcome contributions that demonstrate the transformative potential of interdisciplinary and transdisciplinary research, and how the field of HRI might be enriched by diverse and innovative perspectives.

-In an effort to increase diversity and visibility of alternate approaches to HRI, this year’s alt.HRI invites two submission types: alt.HRI Paper Submissions and alt.HRI Video Submissions.
-We hope the video submission option will create opportunities for more creative and nontraditional formats, especially those art works and/or performances that present different ways of researching within HRI.
-If authors are interested other than these two formats, please contact the alt.HRI chairs.
+In an effort to increase diversity and visibility of alternate approaches to HRI, this year’s alt.HRI invites two “new” submission types: alt.HRI pictorials submissions and alt.HRI video submissions.
+We hope the pictorial and video submission options will create opportunities for more creative and nontraditional formats, especially those artworks and/or performances that present different ways of researching within HRI.
+We also encourage authors who are interested in other formats to contact the alt.HRI chairs for more information.

 alt.HRI contributions can be described as radical, unique, provocative, and controversial.
-Topics such as HRI and art, critical HRI, speculative HRI, alternate or underrepresented histories of robots, history as a method of inquiry, new epistemologies and methodologies in HRI, robots and racism, robots for social justice are encouraged in alt.HRI.
+Topics such as HRI and art, critical HRI, speculative HRI, alternate or underrepresented histories of robots, history as a method of inquiry, new epistemologies, and methodologies in HRI, robots, and racism, robots for social justice are encouraged in alt.HRI.
 Other unconventional topics and approaches are also welcome. alt.HRI contributions aim to trigger meaningful and respectful discussions in the HRI community.
-Feel free to have a look at previously accepted papers in alt.HRI in the conference programs HRI’21, HRI’20, HRI’19, HRI’18, HRI’17, and HRI’16.
+Feel free to have a look at previously accepted papers in alt.HRI in the conference programs HRI’22, HRI’21, HRI’20, HRI’19, HRI’18, and HRI’17.

 Both paper and video submissions will be rigorously double-blind peer-reviewed by a cohort of HRI experts from the most diverse backgrounds.
-Excellence is a criteria for all submissions.
 Additional alt.HRI review criteria include: